HCS Score

 CoinStudy Shariah Board

 BNB is one of the biggest names in crypto.
-It powers the entire Binance ecosystem — the world's largest cryptocurrency exchange — and has grown into a major blockchain asset in its own right.
+It powers the entire Binance ecosystem, which is the world's largest cryptocurrency exchange, and has grown into a major blockchain asset in its own right.

-But size and popularity don't determine halal status.
+But size and popularity do not determine halal status.
 What matters is what the token is connected to and how the broader ecosystem operates.

 We ran BNB through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-Here's the complete picture.
+Here is the complete picture.

 BNB fails the CoinStudy HCS Sharia red-line screening.
 Three red lines are triggered, resulting in an automatic Haram classification.
-The core problem isn't the BNB token itself in isolation — it's the ecosystem it's deeply embedded in and the prohibited financial activities that ecosystem enables.
+The core problem is not the BNB token itself in isolation.
+It is the ecosystem it is deeply embedded in and the prohibited financial activities that ecosystem enables.

 BNB is the native utility token of the Binance ecosystem.
-It was originally created to give Binance users trading fee discounts and later expanded into something much bigger — the backbone of the BNB Chain blockchain network.
+It was originally created to give Binance users trading fee discounts and later expanded into something much bigger, which is the backbone of the BNB Chain blockchain network.

 Today BNB is used for paying transaction fees, staking, payments, participating in token launches, accessing decentralized applications, and interacting with blockchain services across the entire Binance ecosystem.

-BNB powers activity across two main areas — the Binance centralized exchange and the BNB Chain decentralized blockchain.
+BNB powers activity across two main areas, which are the Binance centralized exchange and the BNB Chain decentralized blockchain.

 On the exchange side, BNB gives users access to platform services, fee discounts, and participation in token offerings.
 On the blockchain side, BNB functions as the gas token for transactions and decentralized applications built on BNB Chain.

 Because of this dual role, BNB has built significant utility across a large ecosystem of traders, developers, businesses, and blockchain projects.
 That utility is real and undeniable.
-But utility alone doesn't determine Sharia compliance.
+But utility alone does not determine Sharia compliance.

-The token itself doesn't lend money or charge interest.
-But that's not where the Riba concern comes from.
+The token itself does not lend money or charge interest.
+But that is not where the Riba concern comes from.

 BNB is deeply and inseparably connected to the Binance ecosystem.
-And Binance has historically offered interest-based lending, borrowing products, savings programs, yield-generating services, and interest-linked financial products — all operating within the same platform that BNB powers and benefits from.
+Binance has historically offered interest-based lending, borrowing products, savings programs, yield-generating services, and interest-linked financial products, all operating within the same platform that BNB powers and benefits from.

 When a token is the fuel of an ecosystem, it cannot be fully separated from what that ecosystem does.
 Under the CoinStudy HCS methodology, that connection creates a direct and serious Riba concern.